apache/cordova-docs/markdown/phonegap/device/device.name.md

 Description
 -----------

-`device.name` is a property that returns a `String`.

-The name of the device is defined as the model or product name.
-This value is set by the device manufacturer and may be different across model versions.
+`device.name` returns the name of the device's model or product.
+This value is set by the device manufacturer and may be different across versions of the same product.

 Supported Platforms
 -------------------